Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADServicePrincipal.md

 This command creates a service principal.
 The tag "-Tags {WindowsAzureActiveDirectoryIntegratedApp}" is used to have this service principal show up in the list of Integrated Applications in the Admin Portal.

-> [!NOTE]
-> Allowed values for `AppId` parameter are a multitenant application from another Entra tenant or a single tenant application from the same tenant as the service principal.

 ## PARAMETERS

 ### -AccountEnabled